An Election Year is HERE… Now What?

-The 2020 presidential election is already shaping up to be one of the most intense of the last few decades.
-We at Classroom Law Project are pleased to offer you a series of lessons targeted to middle and high school level grades to help you and your students sort through this year’s election issues.
+The 2020 presidential election is shaping up to be one of the most intense of the last few decades.
+Classroom Law Project is pleased to offer a series of lessons targeted to middle and high school level grades to help you and your students sort through this year’s election issues.

 Our theme is WHY VOTING MATTERS – and in addition to covering the Oregon gubernatorial race and how our initiative system works, we have focused this year on other crucial electoral issues including: